rosenyu304/rosenyu304.github.io/_pages/about.md

 <!-- About me
 ======== -->
-Hi I am Ting-Ying Yu and people usually call me **Rosen**.
-I am a graduate student at MIT with a major in Mechanical Engineering and Computational Science & Engineering.
+Hi, I am Ting-Ying Yu, and people usually call me Rosen.
+I am a graduate student at MIT majoring in Mechanical Engineering and Computational Science & Engineering.

 <!-- With a passion learning Machine Learning and Solid Earth Science , I am also minoring in **Computer Science (Intelligence specialization)** and **Earth and Atmosphere Science (Geophysics specialization)**.